 Zoned land: development and land use complaints

-This page explains how to make a complaint about a failure to follow the Northern Territory Planning Scheme and zoning laws, development permit conditions, or endorsed plans.
+This page explains how to make a complaint about a failure to follow the Northern Territory (NT) Planning Scheme and zoning laws, development permit conditions, or endorsed plans.

 Who can complain